The Temple in Christianity and Islam, Part One: Jesus and the Roman Empire

 O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 See!
 Your house is left to you desolate; for I say to you, you shall see Me no more till you say, “Blessed is He who comes in the name of the Lord!”
 (Matt.
 23:37).

 Jesus’s cleansing of the Temple, his prophecies about its destruction, and his mystical words regarding his body being the true Temple seems to have made him some enemies.
 In Mark’s account of the Temple’s cleansing, we are told that the chief priests and scribes became fearful and sought to destroy Jesus because his teachings had astonished the people (11:18).
-When Jesus stands before the Sanhedrin false witnesses testify to him having said that he would “destroy this temple made with hands, and within three days […] build another made without hands” (Mark 14:58).
-Even while nailed to the cross, Jesus is mocked by those passing by for having supposedly claimed to have been able to destroy the Temple in Jerusalem and rebuild it in three days (Matt.
+When Jesus stood before the Sanhedrin false witnesses testified to him having said that he would “destroy this temple made with hands, and within three days […] build another made without hands” (Mark 14:58).
+Even while nailed to the cross, Jesus was mocked by those passing by for having supposedly claimed to have been able to destroy the Temple in Jerusalem and rebuild it in three days (Matt.
 27:39-40).
-Yet, when he dies, as a testimony to the efficacy of his sacrifice on the cross, the curtain hanging in front of the Temple’s Holy of Holies is miraculously torn in two (Matt.
+Yet, when he died, as a testimony to the efficacy of his sacrifice on the cross, the curtain hanging in front of the Temple’s Holy of Holies was miraculously torn in two (Matt.
 27:51).

 Following the destruction of the Second Temple, things would only get worse for Jerusalem.
 In response to the Bar Kokhba revolt of 132, the Roman emperor Hadrian not only further razed the city but prohibited Jews from residing in it.
 In fact, this prohibition became a staple of Roman law and, with the exception of the Sasanian occupation from 614-628, would remain in effect until Jerusalem’s conquest by the Prophet’s companion ʿUmar ibn al-Khattab in c.
 638 (see Part 2).
 Moreoverr in 134, Hadrian erased Jerusalem from the map altogether when he refounded it as the pagan city of Aelia Capitolina.
 To help symbolize the eradication of monotheism, both Jewish and Christian, from the city, the emperor built a temple dedicated to Aphrodite on the site of Jesus’s tomb and likely one to Zeus on the Temple Mount.